trilogy-group/cloudfixLinter-demo/README.md

 terraform apply
 ```

-to apply the tags added by cloudfix-linter init
+to deploy the resources

 3. Run

 ```
-cloudfix-linter recco
+cloudfix-linter tf reco
 ```

 to get reccomendations on the console